 Encore screenings of Stranger on the Run occurred occasionally in the late ’70s.
 The dodgy JTC Video retitled the western as Lonesome Gun, perhaps to avoid copyright claims, and issued a VHS in 1993.
 Universal greenlit a DVD for French consumption, but apparently territorial rights and limited demand have hindered the film’s availability on any official format in the USA.
 Compared to the prolific Warner Archive, which has delivered over 4,000 rare, manufactured-on-demand movies in the past decade, the Universal Vault Series lacks strategic branding.
 No airings have materialized on suitable satellite/cable channels like Encore Westerns or INSP.
 Streaming is possible on Dailymotion thanks to a conscientious uploader, or simply scroll below to watch.
 Stranger on the Run is deserving of official exhumation.
 The New York City-based Kino Lorber retro movie distributor concurs.
-A Blu-ray 2K master is expected by fall 2021.
+A Blu-ray 2K master is expected come July 27, 2021.

 Whisperin’ Bill Anderson looks back at the 1967 western ‘Stranger on the Run’